 The rise of economic classes and private ownership was equally significant to the origin of the state.
 This was necessitated in the early societies with the increase in population size, which forced people to lead a settled life.
 Consequently, there was need for a recognized authority to define and enforce the rights of individuals within the defined territory.
 This authority defined property rights and property relations, issues concerning inheritance, theft and exchange of goods.
 Related to this and also very significant to the rise of the state is the issue of security and warfare.
 "The demands of constant warfare often led to the rise of permanent headship when a tribe was driven to appoint a leader.
-The continuity of war conduced to the permanence of leadership".33 Thus, war changed tribes into political entities and in this way the modern states came into being.
+The continuity of war conduced to the permanence of leadership".33Thus, war changed tribes into political entities and in this way the modern states came into being.
 Lastly, the rise of the state is traced to the rise and influence of political consciousness among individuals.
 Aristotle believes that man from the onset had always been politically conscious, because he is by nature a political animal.
-That is, he had always been regulation of social conduct and economy.
+That is, he had always been conscious of the need for defense and protection of his life, liberty and property, and regulation of social conduct and economy.
 This began as a slow process in the primitive family, but has gradually translated to the growth of the state and government.